hsc-projects/snn_engine2/README.md

 Matias J Ison, Rodrigo Quian Quiroga, Itzhak Fried (2015) Rapid Encoding of New Memories by Individual Neurons in the Human Brain

-Neuronal codes for visual perception and memory (2015)
+Neuronal Codes for visual Perception and Memory (2015)

 Michael G. Müller, Christos H. Papadimitriou, Wolfgang Maass, and Robert Legenstein (2020)